rohanorton/plan.c/README.md

   same block of memory for both structs!
 * [Using typedef to alias structs](http://stackoverflow.com/a/1675446/2800005)

+### Unions
+* A union is a value that may have a number of different possible types (i.e. it could be an `int`, `float`, `char`)
+* A union is defined in similar manner to a struct.
+But instead of allocating memory to each field as occurs for a struct, a union only allocates enough memory to statisfy it's largest field.
+This is because only one piece of data will ever be stored.

 ### Command Line Options parsing
 * [Getopt wikipedia](http://en.wikipedia.org/wiki/Getopt)
 * [Example usage of getopt](